mxalbert1996/compose-countdown-timer/README.md

 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->

-This is my first app made completely by Compose UI.
+This is my first app built completely by Compose UI.
 Jetpack Compose allowed me to build the UI, especially the animation, with much simpler code.

+One of things I like the most about Compose UI is that any configuration change can be handled by it.
+This means that there is [no need to recreate activity](app/src/main/AndroidManifest.xml#L24), which can simplify the code, improve performance and provide a better user experience.

 ## :camera_flash: Screenshots